Is White Wine Keto Friendly?

 Just like you, we care about what we put in our bodies.
 That's why we decided to develop a completely different approach to wine: Dry Farm Wines.
 Switch to organic wines that have lesser alcohol content (less than 12.5% ABV) and are naturally sugar free.

 While numerous other winemakers market their products as natural, only less than 0.01% of them meet our strict wine making procedures.
-Other than vetting every grower and tasting each wine, we also ensure every pure Natural Wine we deal with is lab-tested.
+Other than vetting every grower and tasting each wine, we also ensure every pure organic artisan wine we deal with is lab-tested.

 Our procedures ensure that assumptions are not part of the wine selection process, allowing us to conveniently curate pure, small-quantity wines and deliver them to your doorstep on a schedule that works for you.

-Contact us today to know how to Switch to Pure, Natural Wine.
+Contact us today to know how to switch to pure organic wine.

 Back to blog